TobySalusky/MonoGameHtml/README.md

         }

         private async void InitializeHtml() {

-            // this line gets the absolute path to the asset folder string assetPath = Path.Join(Directory.GetParent(Environment.CurrentDirectory).Parent!.Parent!.FullName, "Assets");

-            // HtmlMain MUST be initialized with the Game instance, as well as a path to the fonts.
+            // HtmlMain MUST be initialized with the Game instance.
-            HtmlMain.Initialize(this,
-                fontPath: Path.Join(assetPath, "Fonts"));
+            HtmlMain.Initialize(this);

-            // this is how you pass in outside variables (without simply using static access) StatePack pack = StatePack.Create(
+            // this is how you pass in outside variables (without using static access)
+	    // note: the name provided must be prefaced by a dollar sign when used in UI-code (ex. $exampleVariable) StatePack pack = StatePack.Create(
                 "exampleVariable", 10
             );